codingMustache/codingMustache/README.md

 ## Daily Trivia

-America Online (AOL) started out as which of these online service providers?
+The numbering system with a radix of 16 is more commonly referred to as
- 1. GEnie
+ 1. Hexidecimal
- 2. Quantum Link
+ 2. Octal
- 3. CompuServe
+ 3. Duodecimal
- 4. Prodigy
+ 4. Binary

 <details>
   <summary>Answer</summary>
-  Quantum Link
+  Hexidecimal
 </details>